-You now know everything about moisture in wood, you also know the best methods for drying wood, so all you need to know now is how to dry lumber correctly.
+You now know everything about moisture in wood, you also know the best methods for drying wood, so all you need to know now is how to dry lumber fast and correctly.

 Regardless of which drying method you will use, the steps you need to take to set up a wood stack are always the same.

 That’s why I’ll go through these steps below.